flurie/sdp/README.md

 encapsulate real primitives.

 `sdp` uses **templates** to define more complex structures:
-* `AnyBorder` adds explicit boundaries of arbitrary type.
+* `AnyChunks` defines an unrolled list with structure elements
-* `AnyChunks` defines an unrolled list with structure elements.
+* `AnyBorder` adds explicit boundaries of arbitrary type

 Based on pseudo-primitives and templates, the following are defined:
 * immutable arrays `Array` and `Bytes`